-May has arrived, which means so has Asian American and Pacific Islander Heritage Month.
-This is a time for learning, reflection and support for AAPI communities, who bring unique heritage, history and experiences to the workplace, all of which should be recognized, honored and celebrated.
+Asian American and Pacific Islander Heritage Month (AAPI Heritage Month) is a time for learning about and celebrating AAPI communities, who bring unique heritage and experiences to the workplace.

 "AAPI communities contribute to the success of many organizations by providing unique insights that should be heard, valued and incorporated," says Sreeni Kutam, chief human resources officer, ADP.
 "Asian American and Pacific Islander Heritage Month gives us an opportunity to appreciate and commemorate these contributions, in recognition of this community's cultural and historical influences on our workplaces, where their powerful and positive perspectives can, and will, continue to change the world."

 So, how can you celebrate AAPI Heritage Month at work, anyway?
 First, ensure that your celebrations are respectful, inclusive and factually sound.
 Take great care in avoiding stereotypes and assumptions.
 Focus on education, positivity and fun, and try incorporating as many AAPI communities as possible to enhance representation.
 Most importantly, avoid singling out or otherizing your AAPI employees, pressuring them to participate and burdening them with planning.